jcfranco/dev-summit-2019-web-editing-with-the-js-api/slides/index.md

 ## Data in a feature servive

-* one or more feature layers
+* One or more feature layers
-* editable
+* Editable

 ---